Palpatine0/Palpatine0/README.md

-# Hi there 👋, my name is Percival
+# Hi there 👋, my name is Seth

 <br>
 <div align="center">